zenbhang/K8s-Version-Check/README.md

 # K8s Version Check

 ## What is it?
-A lightweight version checking script that utilizes kubectx to show lets you compare versions in different contexts.
+A lightweight version checking script that utilizes kubectx and lets you compare versions in different contexts.

 ## Installation
 Go to terminal and ensure that you have the following installed.